gwmod/nlmod/README.md

 The package is not (yet) available on PyPi.

-You can install the package by cloning the repository and typing `pip install -e .` from the module root directory.
+You can install the package by cloning the repository and typing `pip install -e .` from the package root directory.